 With Penneo, you can streamline your document transactions to ensure higher data security, information and identity validation, and regulatory compliance.

 Our KYC and AML solution provides you with the means to manage customer relationships in a simple, secure and convenient manner.
-It is easy to collect documents for verification (with full encryption, of course), perform risk assessments, and continuously monitor your customer’s data while staying compliant with regulatory requirements.
+It is easy to collect documents for verification, perform risk assessments, and continuously monitor your customer’s data while staying compliant with regulatory requirements.

 Penneo also provides transparency and security in document transactions.
 You have a full overview of the process – from the moment a document is sent out until the final required action is performed.
 The audit log marks all activities, so you get an immediate notification if there is an attempt to alter the content.